Therapists in 11964

-I have over twenty-five years of experience working with individuals, couples and families.
+I have twenty-nine years of experience working with individuals, couples and families.
 The initial consultation is an opportunity for clients to relax and feel safe to experience a full range of emotions as they explore and discuss the issues that brought them into therapy.
 I greet each client with courtesy and respect, establishing a therapeutic relationship.
 I see clients in my Shelter Island office.
 I also offer video sessions via a confidential video platform.

-I have over twenty-five years of experience working with individuals, couples and families.
+I have twenty-nine years of experience working with individuals, couples and families.
 The initial consultation is an opportunity for clients to relax and feel safe to experience a full range of emotions as they explore and discuss the issues that brought them into therapy.
 I greet each client with courtesy and respect, establishing a therapeutic relationship.
 I see clients in my Shelter Island office.
 I also offer video sessions via a confidential video platform.

 We all need a little help from time to time.
 Maybe you’re struggling with managing your stress and it’s led to anxiety.
 Maybe you’ve been feeling depressed for longer than just a couple of days.
 Maybe you’re ending a relationship or trying to fine-tune your current one.
 Whatever it is, it’s brought you here and just looking to improve the way you’ve been feeling is a brave first step.
 Whether you need some coaching on a life transition like divorce, retirement, getting ready for college or starting a family, or if you need support through depression, anxiety, substance use, PTSD or any other challenges, Therapy is here for you.